Emil Bove: Federal judicial service

-Two days before the Senate Committee on the Judiciary's scheduled vote, Democratic members called to have Reuveni testify, but the request was rebuffed.
-On July 17, the committee voted to advance Bove's nomination.
+Before the Senate Committee on the Judiciary's scheduled vote, Democratic members called to have Reuveni testify, but the request was rebuffed.
+On July 17, 2025, the committee voted to advance Bove's nomination.
 Prior to the vote, most of the Democrats on the committee walked out in protest, seeking to have further debate on the nomination prior to a committee vote.
 Grassley stated that proceeding was no different than what Democrats had done years prior as the controlling party by cutting off debate regarding two of president Joe Biden's judicial nominees.
 Durbin's spokesperson said that the Republicans had violated Senate rules and the Democrats would question the parliamentarian about whether the vote was valid.
 Later that month, two other whistleblowers came forward, one with evidence that allegedly contradicts Bove's Senate Judiciary Committee testimony about the dismissal of the case against Eric Adams, and another with evidence corroborating Reuveni's allegations.
 Both whistleblowers provided evidence to the Justice Department's inspector general.

-On July 24, the Senate invoked cloture on his nomination in a 50–48 vote.
-On July 29, the Senate voted to confirm Bove by a 50–49 vote.
+On July 24, 2025, the U.S. Senate invoked cloture on his nomination in a 50–48 vote, and on July 29, 2025 voted to confirm Bove by a 50–49 vote.
 Every Republican senator, with the exception of Susan Collins and Lisa Murkowski, voted to confirm him, while every Democratic senator opposed his nomination.
 Senator Bill Hagerty was not present to vote.
 Bove received his judicial commission on August 20, but was not immediately sworn in.
 He continued to work at the Department of Justice through that time.
 Bove was sworn in on September 2.

 Personal life

-In 2012, Bove married Sarah Samis in a ceremony officiated by Richard J. Sullivan.
+In 2012, Bove married Sarah Samis in a ceremony officiated by Judge Richard J. Sullivan.